1943 Cartier federal by-election: Aftermath

 Fred Rose won the by-election by a margin of 3.8% over Paul Masse of the anti-conscription Bloc populaire.
-Fred Rose joined fellow Communist Party member Dorise Nielsen in the House of Commons, although as they both represented different fronts of the Communist Party, (Note: Nielsen sat as a Unity MP following her election in 1940.) they did not caucus together.
+Fred Rose joined fellow Communist Party member Dorise Nielsen in the House of Commons.

 The Liberals were thoroughly defeated, falling to third place after a 66.6% decrease in their vote share from 1940.
 Along with the simultaneous by-elections held in Humboldt, Selkirk, and Stanstead, the result was considered to be a rebuff of William Lyon Mackenzie King's wartime government, as all four of the Liberal-held seats were lost to opposition parties.

 Rose was re-elected in the 1945 federal election, but did not complete his second term as he was expelled from the House on January 30, 1947.
 His expulsion occurred after he was convicted of Soviet espionage against Canada on June 16, 1946.
 The Liberals won back the seat in the subsequent by-election.

 After unsuccessfully attempting to retain the seat of Cartier for the Liberals, Lazarus Phillips continued his legal profession until he was appointed to the Senate in 1968.

 Without a seat, CCF candidate David Lewis continued in various executive roles within the party, and became a key builder of the New Democratic Party.
 After three more constituency election losses, Lewis finally became a member of Parliament for the riding of York South in the 1965 federal election.
 Following the resignation of Tommy Douglas, Lewis went on to serve as the 2nd leader of the New Democratic Party from 1971 to 1975.